artilleryio/artillery/README.md

 [https://artillery.io/minigun](https://artillery.io/minigun)

-Made by [@hveldstra](https://twitter.com/hveldstra) - please @-message me with feedback and suggestions!
+Made by [@hveldstra](https://twitter.com/hveldstra) - please @-message me or drop me a line on [h@veldstra.org](mailto:h@veldstra.org) with feedback and suggestions.
+I love hearing from users.

 # Features

 - HTTP(S) and WebSocket support
 - Detailed performance metrics (latency, RPS, throughput)
+- NEW!
+Graphical reports
 - Test scenarios are just easy-to-read JSON - all declarative, no code ([see an example](https://github.com/artilleryio/minigun-core/blob/master/test/scripts/all_features.json))
 - Use minigun as a standalone CLI tool or as a Node.js library
 - Good performance